leverdeterre/conference-download-scripts/README.md

 * The Lessons of GamerGate
 * The Stylish Objective-C Developer's Guide to Swift
 * The User "Journey" Is Actually a Minefield
+* What Haskell Teaches Me About Swift
+* Why Did the Developer Cross the Road?
+* With a Little Help
+* Writing a Technical Book - The Survival Guide
+* iMore Keynote Reaction Panel
+* iOS GPU Programming With Swift & Metal